doars/doars/packages/doars/README.md

 import Doars from '@doars/doars/src/DoarsExecute.js'
 ```

-### Interpreter processor
+### Interpret processor

 The interpret function uses a [custom interpreter](https://github.com/doars/doars/tree/main/packages/interpret#readme) that parses and runs the expression.
 The interpret does not support all JavaScript features, but any expression that it runs is also valid JavaScript.
-To see what features are supported see the interpreters [supported features](https://github.com/doars/doars/tree/main/packages/interpret#supported-features) section.
+To see what features are supported see the interpreter's [supported features](https://github.com/doars/doars/tree/main/packages/interpret#supported-features) section.

-Because the interpret processor does not use the `Function` constructor it is allowed when a [Content Security Policy](https://developer.mozilla.org/docs/Web/HTTP/CSP) is setup without the `unsafe-eval` option.
-However it is essentially a way to get around the policy and should not be used without taking the accompanying risks into consideration.
+Because the interpret processor does not use the `Function` constructor it can be used when a [Content Security Policy](https://developer.mozilla.org/docs/Web/HTTP/CSP) is setup without `unsafe-eval`.
+However the interpreter is essentially a way to get around the policy and should not be used without taking the accompanying risks into consideration.

 ```HTML
 <script src="https://cdn.jsdelivr.net/npm/@doars/doars@2/dst/doars-interpret.iife.js"></script>